Newberry Library: Resources for scholars, students, and teachers

 The library offers a series of content-based professional development seminars for teachers.
-Led by scholars and educators from the Chicagoland area and beyond, these humanities-focused seminars create space for teachers to connect with peers, explore the Newberry’s collection as scholars, and learn to use primary sources in the classroom.
+Led by scholars and educators, these humanities-focused seminars create space for teachers to connect with peers, explore the Newberry's collection as scholars, and learn to use primary sources in the classroom.

-The Newberry Library Undergraduate Seminar (NLUS) offers select students from DePaul University, Loyola University Chicago, Roosevelt University, and the University of Illinois Chicago the chance to participate in an intensive research seminar inspired by the Newberry’s collection.
+The Newberry Library Undergraduate Seminar (NLUS) offers select students from DePaul University, Loyola University Chicago, Roosevelt University, and the University of Illinois Chicago the chance to participate in an intensive research seminar inspired by the Newberry's collection.
 During their semester at the library, students attend seminar meetings and learn to conduct research.
 Students work closely with Newberry staff to form research questions before venturing into the archives on their own.
 The seminar culminates in a major research paper and presentation.

 Research centers

 The Newberry is home to three research centers: